bocadilloproject/bocadillo/docs/topics/discussions/security.md

 ## HTTPS

-HTTPS allows the server and a client to perform an encrypted communication, which means no one will be able to sneak into it, intercept or even change packets.
+HTTPS allows the server and a client to perform an encrypted communication, which means no one will be able to intercept or forge packets.
 It typically helps in preventing Man-in-the-Middle (MITM) attacks and is a necessary condition for securing a web application.
 Many web browsers today even display your site as "insecure" if it does not have HTTPS.

 To set up HTTPS, you need to get a certificate from a Certificate Authority (CA).
 [Let's Encrypt] is a popular, free and open source CA. Certificates need to be regularly updated, so we recommend you use [Certbot] to automate the process.